Explore the stories below to see how the Maryland Poison Center has made headlines in previous years.

 To see the most recent news stories highlighting the Maryland Poison Center, please visit the News Center.

-Visit this webpage for a complete list of news stories published by the Maryland Poison Center in 2017.
+Visit the 2017 News Archive webpage for a complete list of news stories published by the Maryland Poison Center in 2017.

 Maryland Poison Center Celebrates National Poison Prevention Week

 Observed March 20-26, National Poison Prevention Week helps raise awareness about the dangers of poisonings and promotes steps that families can take to prevent them.

 Maryland Poison Center Provides Data Tracking for State’s Naloxone Administration Program

 Tracking of patients who receive medication for treatment of opioid overdose will lead to better understanding of outcomes.